matzeschmid/Cppcheck-HIS-addon/README.md

 Thus just copy the files to the corresponding directories of Cppcheck installation.

 # Usage
-Example how to use HIS addon with HIS metric test pattern file on a Linux machine.
+Example how to use HIS addon with HIS metric test pattern files on a Linux machine.

 1. Create a dump file for the source files which are desired to be checked.

-   `$> ~/cppcheck/cppcheck --dump ~/cppcheck/cppcheck/addons/test/his-test.c`
+   `$> ~/cppcheck/cppcheck --dump ~/cppcheck/cppcheck/addons/test/his-test.c ~/cppcheck/cppcheck/addons/test/his-test-calling.c`

 2. Run HIS metric checker using dump files created during previous step.

-   `$> python ~/cppcheck/addons/his.py ~/cppcheck/cppcheck/addons/test/his-test.c.dump`
+   `$> python ~/cppcheck/addons/his.py ~/cppcheck/cppcheck/addons/test/his-test.c.dump ~/cppcheck/cppcheck/addons/test/his-test-calling.c.dump`